How to properly taste whisky

 • Complex: Many layers

-Step 5: Reflection – The overall impression
+Step 5: Reflection – The Overall Impression

-📝 Summary & Rating
+📝 Summary & Evaluation

 Now you summarize your impressions:

-Questions you should ask yourself:
+Questions to ask yourself:

-1. Balance: Are the flavors harmonious?
+1. Balance: Are the aromas harmonious?

 2. Complexity: How many layers does the whisky have?